 The primary hip abductor muscles are the gluteus maximus, gluteus medius, gluteus minimus and tensor fascia lata.
 When one or more of these muscles is weak, your core stability is compromised and your pelvis may tilt to one side when standing on one foot.
 This will affect your ability to walk, run, step up or lunge.
 Strong abductor muscles improve functional fitness and prepare your body to perform well in any situation.

 Read more: Hip Abductor Muscles Exercises

 Enhance Core Stability, Balance and Posture

-When your abductor muscles are weak, you're more likely to suffer from injuries -- especially in your legs.
-The biomechanic changes caused by weak hip abductors increases forces and friction on your knees, ankles and feet.
-Some common injuries that runners and athletes experience are patellofemoral pain syndrome, which causes pain around your kneecap, and Iliotibial (IT) band syndrome, which originates along the outside of your knee and thigh.
-A study published in the journal, “Sports Health A Multidisciplinary Approach,” reported that weak hip abductors and decreased hip stability contribute to the high incidence of these injuries, among others.
-This study concluded that abductor muscle exercises may help reduce the risk of lower extremity injuries.
+When your abductor muscles are weak, you're more likely to experience injuries, especially in your legs.
+Weak hip abductors put more pressure on your knees, ankles and feet.
+Some common injuries that runners and athletes experience are patellofemoral pain syndrome, which causes pain around your kneecap, and iliotibial (IT) band syndrome, which originates along the outside of your knee and the hip.

 According to a study published in 2015 by International Journal of Science and Research, including hip abduction exercises in the rehab routine for patellofemoral pain syndrome was more effective in overall pain reduction than strengthening exercises that focused only on the knee.

 Exercises that strengthen your hip abductor muscles include side-lying hip abduction, standing hip abduction, side planks and side lunges.
 When you first start doing these exercises, use your own body weight.
 As you get stronger, you can add resistance in the form of weights or resistance bands.